Alia-morsi/asa_benchmarks/README.md

-## This is the accompanying code for the paper: Breaking the Glass Ceiling
+## This is the accompanying code for the paper: Bottlenecks and Solutions for Audio to Score Alignment Research

 The purpose of this is to create a foundation for a system which can be used for Audio to Score alignment benchmarking.
 At its current state it is by no means complete, but it is a call for interested researchers to gather and discuss what should be done.

-Relevant datasets for Audio to Score alignment
+TO COMPLETE: Relevant datasets for Audio to Score alignment

 Saarland		Granularity  Stength
 RWC alignment subset